Travel Through Time and the Stories of America’s Heartland

 CREATING AN IMMERSIVE WELCOME EXPERIENCE AT OLD WORLD WISCONSIN

-The Wisconsin Historical Society is excited to open the brand new Brewhouse at Old World Wisconsin in 2022.
-This building is just the first new structure completed as part of a $5.5 million project that represents the first two phases of a larger, multi-year master plan to transform the site’s entry area with a reimagined Welcome Experience.
+The Brewhouse at Old World Wisconsin is the first structure completed as part of a $5.5 million project that represents the first two phases of a larger, multi-year master plan by the Wisconsin Historical Society to transform the site’s entry area with a reimagined Welcome Experience.

 Old World Wisconsin